Instructor: Tim Chumley

 Course: Math 301, Real analysis

-Prerequisites: Math 102 (Calculus II), Math 211 (Linear Algebra), and either Math 206 (Intro to Analysis) or Math 232 (Discrete Math).
+Prerequisites: Math 102 (Calculus II), Math 211 (Linear Algebra), and either Math 206 (Intro to Proofs) or Math 232 (Discrete Math).

 About the course: Our course is an introduction to analysis through the lens of trying to understand the underpinnings of calculus.
 This is a nice way to frame the subject the first time you see it, but in a way, the course and subject is much more about the proof techniques that we’ll learn and the nitty gritty details of the synonymous notions of limits, approximation, and convergence.
-It’s through this wider lens that it becomes clear why analysis is at the core of many mathematical subjects (eg. probability, mathematical statistics, differential equations, scientific computing, differential geometry), as well as outside disciplines like engineering and economics.
+It’s through this wider lens that it becomes clear why analysis is at the core of many mathematical subjects (eg. probability, mathematical statistics, differential equations, scientific computing), as well as outside disciplines like engineering and economics.
 It’s really cool, and I hope you end up loving it as much as I do!

 Learning goals: During the semester our goal will be to understand the theory of the real numbers and functions at a deep, rigorous level.
 Central to this will be developing our ability to communicate, particularly through writing proofs.
 In terms of topics specific to our course, the aim is to cover: